Here we bring all the possible reasons of why you should trek in the Himalayas-:

 4. Beautiful Meadows in the arms of nature

 A trek in the Himalayas is always bound to put you in the arms of nature.
 And how?
 Meadows!
 Whichever trek you do in the Himalayas you are bound to come across meadows which give you a beautiful view of the mountains.
-To give you an idea, the Gorson Bugyal in Auli is a meadow which you come across when on the Kuari Pass trek.
+To give you an idea, the Gorson Bugyal in Auli is a meadow that you come across when on the Kuari Pass trek.
 The meadow is like a breather after a long trek.

 Gorson Bugyal in Auli, en route the Kuari Pass Trek